dfelinto/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

    * - **radius**
      - *Float*
-     - Used to set the size for the points created by the :doc:`Point Distribute Node </modeling/geometry_nodes/point/point_distribute>` in the viewport.
+     - A built-in atribute on point cloud data created by the :doc:`Point Distribute Node </modeling/geometry_nodes/point/point_distribute>` Used to set the size for the points in the viewport.

    * - **material_index**
      - *Integer*